 The Train Situation:

 Italian trains run on what I call “Italian time”.
 They just run whenever they feel like it.
-They do check so don’t black-line, but don’t freak out about it.
-Online it is really hard to figure out, but once you are in the area it seems a lot more logical.
+They do check, so don’t black-line, but don’t freak out about it.
+Online it is really hard to figure out how to book the trains, but once you are in the area it is super easy.
 Also, many of the locals will help you out if you are really lost.

 Don’t book your train tickets ahead of time, just wait until you get to the train station.
 Then just go buy one at a kiosk and select La Spezia.
 The train from Genoa to La Spezia stops at literally every town along the way, which is part of why the trains are so slow.
 Then just get off when the train stops at your town.
 It seems more complicated than it is but don’t stress about the train tickets.
 They are super cheap and run all day so just buy the next one leaving.
 Then you aren’t stressed about missing a train if your flight is delayed or you get lost, etc.

 Italy is also laid back, so you’ll get there when you get there.
-If you get lost, thats cool.
+If you get lost, that’s cool.
 You can see something you hadn’t planned on seeing.
-I accidentally booked my entire way from Italy to Spain, where I was studying abroad, alone.
+I accidentally booked my entire way home at a slightly different time than my friend and was alone all day.
 I met a bunch of cool people and read a good book and generally had a pretty awesome time.
 So if you find traveling to Cinque Terre daunting or confusing, just keep on going!
 Let Europe be the adventure that it is and don’t freak out about missteps along the the way.

 Two last small tips: